openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following values for `key_storage` and `user_authentication`:

-* `iso_18045_high`: It MUST be used when key storage or user authentication is resistent to attack with attack potential "High", equivalent to VAN.5 according to ISO 18045.
+* `iso_18045_high`: It MUST be used when key storage or user authentication is resistant to attack with attack potential "High", equivalent to VAN.5 according to ISO 18045.
-* `iso_18045_moderate`: It MUST be used when key storage or user authentication is resistent to attack with attack potential "Moderate", equivalent to VAN.4 according to ISO 18045.
+* `iso_18045_moderate`: It MUST be used when key storage or user authentication is resistant to attack with attack potential "Moderate", equivalent to VAN.4 according to ISO 18045.
-* `iso_18045_enhanced-basic`: It MUST be used when key storage or user authentication is resistent to attack with attack potential "Enhanced-Basic", equivalent to VAN.3 according to ISO 18045.
+* `iso_18045_enhanced-basic`: It MUST be used when key storage or user authentication is resistant to attack with attack potential "Enhanced-Basic", equivalent to VAN.3 according to ISO 18045.
-* `iso_18045_basic`: It MUST be used when key storage or user authentication is resistent to attack with attack potential "Basic", equivalent to VAN.2 according to ISO 18045.
+* `iso_18045_basic`: It MUST be used when key storage or user authentication is resistant to attack with attack potential "Basic", equivalent to VAN.2 according to ISO 18045.

 Specifications that extend this list MUST choose collision-resistant values.